 - Violent behavior

-The health effects of using meth can last for more than a year after you stop, and some of the effects can be permanent.
+The health effects of meth abuse can last for more than a year after you stop, and some of the impacts can be permanent.

 Meth Addiction Treatment Programs

-Through a range of addiction treatment programs, individuals are able to recover from their meth addiction.
-Because treatment should never be the same for everyone, offering a variety of addiction treatment programs and services is crucial to success.
+Through various addiction treatment programs, individuals can recover from their meth addiction.
+Because treatment should never be the same for everyone, offering multiple addiction treatment programs and services is crucial to success.
+Available programs include:

-- Partial hospitalization program– A PHP begins the recovery journey for those receiving meth addiction treatment in Spokane, WA.
-They participate in highly-structured days filled with meetings and therapy sessions.
-At the end of the day, they’re able to return home and spend time with their loved ones.
+- Partial hospitalization program – A PHP begins the process of learning how to live at home and manage cravings.
+Patients can participate in highly structured days filled with meetings and therapy sessions.
+They can return home and spend time with their loved ones.

-- Intensive outpatient program– An IOP is the next step in addiction treatment and begins to offer more freedom to clients.
+- Intensive outpatient program – An IOP is the next step in addiction treatment and begins to offer more freedom to patients.
 Their days remain structured, but they begin to have more free time to spend fulfilling their responsibilities.

-- Outpatient program– This is the lowest level of treatment and offers the most freedom to clients.
-Individuals are able to spend more time fulfilling their daily duties while still receiving individualized care.
+- Outpatient program – This is the lowest treatment level and offers patients the most freedom.
+Individuals can spend more time fulfilling their daily duties while receiving individualized care.

-- Co-occurring capable disorders treatment– This type of treatment is crucial for those struggling with an underlying mental health disorder.
+- Co-occurring capable treatment – This type of treatment is crucial for those struggling with an underlying mental health disorder.
 Both issues receive the attention and care they need to break the cycle.

-Meth Addiction Treatment at Spokane Falls Recovery Center
+Meth Addiction Treatment Programs at Spokane Falls Recovery Center

 If meth use is causing problems in your life, we applaud your honesty in admitting it.
 We believe that if you put effort into recovery, your life can change for the better.
-Meth is a very serious drug, and we will help you find the resources you need.
+Meth is a severe drug, and we will help you find the necessary resources.
 If you want to begin with meth addiction treatment to turn your life around, contact Spokane Falls Recovery Center at 844.962.2775.